Gurkamal27/Load-Duration-Curve-Tool/README.md

 ## Application User Interface

 When running the application you are greated with a user interface.
+The way the tool is configured, you are not required to input anything and the preset sampling is for 5 minuite data.
+Persentage testpoints and data minuipulation are not required to run the program.

 ![App Screenshot](Source/UI.PNG)

 after submitting the initail perameters you are greated with several pop out windows that request you to select the required files/folders.
+The red indicator shows what file to select.

 <img src="Source/interface.PNG"  width="800" height="385">